approov/quickstart-aws-api-gateway-v2/docs/AWS_API_GATEWAY_EXAMPLE.md

 ### Add the API Key Header to the Request

-To forward the requests to `https://kutt.it` we need to add the header `X-API-KEY` and we will do that by updating the HTTP API integration created for us when we create the API in the previous step.
+To forward the requests to Kutt API we need to add the header `X-API-KEY` and we do that by updating the HTTP API integration configuration created by AWS as part of the previous step.

 #### Get the Integration ID

-Execute one of the commands:
+First we need to get the API integration ID; execute one of the commands:

 ```bash
 ./stack aws-apigw-get-integrations